Results & Photos

 Bib pickup procedure

-There will be two marked locations for your drop bag drop offs – DS4 and a final location for drop bags that need to be taken to the finish line.
+At the Foxfield Oval start area there will be two marked locations for your drop bag drop offs – DS3 (Coach Road) and a final location for drop bags that will be taken to the finish line.
+Our volunteers will take your bags to these two locations.
 Please make sure your drop bags are clearly labelled with the following:

 - Full Name